FreesoSaiFared/codemine-all-forks/README.md

 ## How does it work?

 * Gets all forks and all branches into a single repository
 * Make available git data mining tools such as `gitinspector` and `git_stats`.
-Use the tools in this repository as they have been modified to work across all branches
+Use the tools in this repository as they have been modified to work across all branches. *ADD LLM Descriptions of Code*
 * View other `Tips` below on how to search across the forks network using Git commands